grumat/glossy-msp430/Hardware/Target_Proto_Boards/SLAU272_SLAU367/README.md

-# MSP430FR5739 Proto Board
+# MSP430FR5739/MSP430FR5858 Proto Board

-> For testing devices of family **SLAU272**.
+> For testing devices families **SLAU272** and **SLAU367**.

-The proto-board for the MSP430FR5739 family is target for the newer FRAM devices with TSSOP-38.
-There are not so many options with this pin-out, but FRAM changes JTAG operations quite a lot, so it is worth the investment for the development of a embracing MSPBMP firmware.
+The proto-board for the MSP430FR5739 + MSP430FR5858 family is target for the newer FRAM devices with **TSSOP-38**.
+There are not so many options with this pin-out, but FRAM changes JTAG operations quite a lot, so it is worth the investment for the development of an embracing emulator firmware.

 This board offers many configuration options as these chips support JTAG and SBW and many reserved pins for legacy parts can now operate as GPIO.